awesome-ad/maya-scripts/README.md

 # maya-scripts
-Collections of old scripts and tools
+Collection of old scripts and tools

+These scripts are uploaded for archival purposes.
+Many are probably obsolete.
+They are provided *as is*.